|Base Year Market Size

 With Positive Train Control in demand, alternative train control systems such as Communication-based train control (CBTC) and Integrated train control may create bottlenecks for the PTC market.
 CBTC uses either inductive loop or radio communication to create a continuous, automatic train control system independent of track circuits.
 CBTC will mostly be a hindrance to PTC in the light rail network.
 Existing CBTC networks will preferably choose advanced CBTC systems, which can create a restraint on the market.

 According to the United Nations, as the global population is projected to reach 8.5 billion by 2030, countries have been focusing on modes of transport that have higher passenger and freight throughput.
 This is where bus rapid transit, commuter rail, metro rail, and light rail come into play.
-High passenger output is expected to mitigate congestion, reducing time-loss in traffic, and cost savings and energy savings in high-speed rail travel.
+High passenger output is expected to mitigate congestion, reduce time-loss in traffic, and cost savings and energy savings in high-speed rail travel.